 \section{Abstract}

-Parameterized quantum circuits (PQC) is widely used in various tasks.
-In this paper, we investigate the applications of PQC in open quantum systems.
-Assuming the stationary states are expressed by the reduced states of a pure state generated by PQC, we test the dissipative one dimensional transverse field Ising model and dissipative one dimensional XYZ model.
-The result shows that the fidelities of the ansatz states and stationary states are over 99\%.
-Compared to the Restricted Boltzmann Machine (RBM) type ansatz, our method uses fewer auxiliary qubits and is more convenient to perform a experimental demonstration on the quantum hardware, indicating that it is more friendly to the Noisy Intermediate-Scale Quantum (NISQ) devices.

-\section{introduction}

-Open quantum system refers to the situation that the system is coupled with its environment, in which case the state of the system is represented by a density matrix:
+Solving problems related to open quantum systems has attracted many interests.
+Here, we propose a variational quantum algorithm to find the steady state of open quantum systems.
+In this algorithm, we employ parameterized quantum circuits to prepare the purification of the steady state and define the cost function based on the Lindblad master equation, which can be efficiently evaluated with quantum circuits.
+Then we optimize the parameters of the quantum circuit to find the steady state.
+Numerical simulations are performed on the one-dimensional transverses field Ising model with dissipative channels.
+The result showed that the fidelity between the optimal mixed state and the true steady state is over 99\%.
+This algorithm is derived from the natural idea of expressing mixed states with purification and provides a reference for the study of open quantum systems.

+\section{Introduction}

-where $\{|\phi_i\rangle\}$ are pure states in the ensemble and $\{p_i\}$ are their corresponding occurring probabilities.
-The existence of the interaction between the system and its environment leads to a non-unitary dissipation on the state, which can be described by the Lindblad master equation \cite{lindblad}.
-Solving problems related to open quantum systems is of great importance for both theoretical and experimental research \cite{hsoqs1,hsoqs2,hsoqs3,theory}, one key point of which is to solve the stationary state density matrix.
-In classical computation, this can be obtained by repeated iterations of the master equation.
-However, the dimension of the Hilbert space grows exponentially with the size of the system, which makes it difficult to solve for even a system with a modest size.
+The open quantum system includes the interaction between the system and the environment.
+This interaction makes the state of the system have dissipation in addition to its evolution under the Hamiltonian of the system, which can be described by the Lindblad master equation \cite{lindblad}.
+Solving problems related to open quantum systems is of great theoretical and experimental significance \cite{hsoqs1,hsoqs2,hsoqs3,theory}, the key of which is to solve the steady state density matrix.
+This can be achieved by continuously iterating the master equation using classical computation.
+However, the dimension of the Hilbert space grows exponentially with the size of the system, making it difficult even for a medium-sized system.

-The development of quantum computation can help to deal with this problem.
-Recently there are some works on the state evaluation and stationary state construction for open quantum system based on the Restricted Boltzmann Machine (RBM)\cite{work1,work2,work3,work4} architecture.
-For a quantum pure state $|\Phi\rangle=\sum_v \Phi(v) |v\rangle$, the complex wave function $\Phi(v)$ can be represented with RBM, where visible neurons are encoded as the basis $\{|v\rangle\}$ and a hidden layer applied to balance the correlation \cite{rbmr}.
-Then, one can use some RBMs to represent the purification of the mixed state \cite{rbmn} or the pure states in the ensemble, therefore a ansatz of the density matrix is obtained with parameters as the bias of every neuron and the connection matrix.

-However, in the RBM-type ansatz, the hidden neurons, i.e, the auxiliary qubits are used to adjust the correlations between visible neurons.
-Therefore, the number of auxiliary qubits needed is always too much, which is not available with the Noisy Intermediate-Scale Quantum (NISQ) devices \cite{nisq1,nisq2}.
-And the RBM-representation is not convenient to be directly performed on the quantum hardware, which mainly uses quantum circuit model.